lappsgrid-incubator/org.lappsgrid.galaxy.tool-wrappers/README.md

 </tool>
 ```

-In both syntaxes variable substitution is done with `$variable` while in the xml syntax `<%= variable %>` can also be used.
+In both syntaxes variable substitution is done with `$variable` while in the JSP syntax `<%= variable %>` can also be used.
 See the [gate-template.groovy](gate-template.groovy) and [gate-template.xml](gate-template.xml) files for complete examples using flow of control and conditionals.